Terms Of Reference (Tor) for consultant to Undertake the Evaluation of the WiFVEs Project

 10. Application deadline

-Please submit your application by 1st September,2024 to aowusu@henmpoano.org or sbogobley@henmpoano.org.
+Please submit your application by 21st October, 2024 to aowusu@henmpoano.org or sbogobley@henmpoano.org.

 Previous Experts call on gov’t to examine climate change as a cause of rural-urban migration